 - 3.1.
 The governance structure allows a balance of Board time between the oversight of the organisation's performance, discussion and development of policy and strategy and in engaging with issues and stakeholders in the National Park.
-The structure ensures that the Board is well informed on organisation performance, whilst delegating more detailed responsibilities appropriately to statutory and nonstatutory Committees. - 3.2.
-The Board and Committees met on the following basis during 2023/24: - The Board held four formal meetings all of which were scheduled.
-All meetings were physically accessible to members of the public and webcast live for wider public viewing.
-These meetings were supplemented by a strategic development day in September.
-Due to the ongoing Mission Zero implementation work taking place at our Headquarters, three of these meeting were held externally two at Lomond Parish Church in Balloch and one at Kinlochard Village Hall. - The Audit & Risk Committee met four times to review corporate risk and governance, fraud risk, the Annual Accounts, Annual Report and accounting policies and the work of Internal and External Auditors.
-Two meeting were held at our HQ in Baloch and two at Lomond Parish Church.
-All meetings were accessible to the public. - The Chairs and Executive Group met four times to discuss emerging issues in relation to governance, financial performance and strategies for the organisation. - The Planning and Access Committee met six times to consider certain planning applications, enforcement actions, policy papers, legal agreements and access matters.
+The structure ensures that the Board is well informed on organisation performance, whilst delegating more detailed responsibilities appropriately to statutory and non-statutory Committees. - 3.2.
+The Board and Committees met on the following basis during 2024/25: - The Board held five formal meetings four of which were scheduled, and one of which was a special meeting to hear and determine a Major Planning Application.
+All meetings were physically accessible to members of the public and were webcast live for wider public viewing as well as being physically accessible to the public.
+The four scheduled Board meetings took place at National Park Headquarters in Balloch, with the special meeting taking place in Lomond Parish Church to allow for increased public participation. - The Audit & Risk Committee met four times to review corporate risk and governance, fraud risk, the Annual Accounts, Annual Report and accounting policies and the work of Internal and External Auditors.
+All meetings were livestreamed and physically accessible to the public. - The Chairs and Executive Group met four times to discuss emerging issues in relation to governance, financial performance and strategies for the organisation. - The Planning and Access Committee met three times to consider certain planning applications, enforcement actions, policy papers, legal agreements and access matters.
 All meetings were open and accessible to the public.
-There were meetings in the community at St Fillans and Balloch. - The Local Review Body met twice to hear planning reviews.
-Both meetings were accessible to the public. - The Futures Group met twice during the year. - 3.3.
-The outcomes from the Board and its Committees during the year included consideration of; - The National Park Partnership Plan 2024-2029 - Updates against delivery of our 2023/24 Annual Operational Plan - Our Annual Operational Plan and Budget for 2024/25 - Our Estates Strategy - Progress on the Outcomes of our Equalities Mainstreaming Report - The 2022/23 Annual Report and Accounts - Progress on our Sustainable Travel work - The Audit and Risk Committee Annual Report
+There were meetings in the community at Callander and Balloch. - The Local Review Body met twice to hear planning reviews.
+Both meetings were accessible to the public. - The Futures Group met three times during the year. - 3.3.
+The outcomes from the Board and its Committees during the year included consideration of; - Our Gaelic Language Plan 2024-2029 - Updates against delivery of our 2024/25 Annual Operational Plan - Our Annual Operational Plan and Budget for 2025/26 - Updates to Standing Orders and Schemes of Delegation for Planning and Access - Revised Code of Conduct for Board Members - The 2023/24 Annual Report and Accounts